gomorpheus/morpheus-docs/infrastructure/clouds/clouds.rst

 * VirtualBox
 * XenServer

-Information on each cloud type can be found in the integration-guide_ section.
+Information on each cloud type can be found in the :ref:`integration-guide` section.

 Creating Clouds
 ---------------